ozibook/Target_Audience_Analysis/README.md

    - It is recommended to use Jupyter Notebook.

 # Author & Contributions
+- Avinaba Ghosh
-- Avinaba Ghosh, Gautam Maurya
+- Gautam Maurya